NGUtech/bitcoin-stack/README.md

 $ bin/stack bob listchannels
 ```

-### LND AMP keysend to LND
+### LND keysend to LND
-The `bob` container is also configured to accept `keysend` transactions using `amp` so multi-part payments can be made without requiring an invoice.
+The `bob` container is also configured to accept `keysend` transactions so payments can be made without requiring an invoice.
 ```
 # assuming channel is opened as above
 $ BOB_NODE=$(bin/stack bob getinfo | jq -r '.identity_pubkey')
-$ bin/stack alice sendpayment --amp $BOB_NODE 10000
+$ bin/stack alice sendpayment --keysend --dest $BOB_NODE --amt 10000
 ```

 ### LND invoice payment to Clightning